The Gallery Rifle discipline covers events shot at short and medium distances by rifles chambered for pistol calibre cartridges.

-There are 4 main events in the International rulebook; at this stage SSAA QLD will be principally supporting the Gallery Rifle Centrefire event at a State level.
-The other 3 classes may have relevance and potential for support in the future.
+There are four main events in the International rulebook; at this stage SSAA Queensland will be principally supporting the Gallery Rifle Centrefire event at a State level.

 Based around scoped and iron sighted tubular magazine lever action rifles in traditional pistol calibres, such as .32/20, .38/.357, .44 and .45.
 Other types of pistol calibre rifles are supported in side events.